Rye bread: Flatbreads

 There are three different types of rye crispbread: yeast-fermented, sourdough-fermented, and crispbread.
 Most of the crispbread produced in Scandinavia is baked after three to four hours of fermentation.
 Sourdough crispbreads are used in Estonia, Finland, Latvia, Lithuania, Poland, Germany, and India.
-The third type of crispbread is the so-called cold bread crispbread, essentially a type of hardtack (known in Sweden particularly as knäckebröd, in Norway as knekkebrød, in Finland as näkkileipä and in Estonia as näkileib), which is baked without the addition of any leavening.
+The third type of crispbread is the so-called cold bread crispbread, essentially a type of hardtack (known in Sweden particularly as knäckebröd, in Norway as knekkebrød, in Denmark as knækbrød, in Finland as näkkileipä and in Estonia as näkileib), which is baked without the addition of any leavening.
 The dough gets the right texture from a foaming process, where air is incorporated into the cooled dough, which also leads to the sometimes almost white color of the finished bread, although not all types are light in color.
 Crispbread owes its long shelf life to its very low water content (5–7%).

 One of the largest producers of rye flatbreads, and one of the most prominent in overseas markets, is the Swedish-founded company Wasabröd.